 Tracking information will contain, but is not limited to the following information:

 - The date the complaint was initially received by the Reporting Official.

 - The nature of the complaint.

-- A decision from the Reporting Official regarding the complaint, including steps to resolve the complaint and any referrals made to outside agencies.
+- A decision from the Reporting Official regarding the complaint.

 - The College’s final decision regarding the complaint, should an appeal occur.

 The annual Institutional Record of Student Complaints will be maintained on record for a period of three years.
 The annual Report will contain the following information:

 - The total number of complaints received by each Reporting Official.

 - The nature of complaints received by generic category.

 - A summary record of each complaint received, the action taken by Reporting Official and/or College.

 The annual Institutional Record of Student Complaints will not include the name of the complainant or name(s) of any individuals involved in the facts of complaint.
 NCMC is required to share complaint information with accreditors, but individual identities will be shielded.

 The annual Institutional Record of Student Complaints will be presented to the President and the President’s Cabinet no later than August following the academic year of the Record.
 The President may work with this team to develop recommendations and/or additional action to ensure on-going quality service to students.